Applied-Machine-Learning-2022/final-project-group6-morganstate/README.md

 -->
 1. Fork this repo
 2. Change directories into your project
-3. On the command line, type `pip3 install requirements.txt`
+3. Go to 'spam and ham ' colab file
-4. ....
+4. Download 'spam and ham.csv'